vstadnytskyi/circular_buffer_numpy/docs/source/usage.rst

 Now, we have an instance of the Queue class named "queue".
 Let us explore inner properties of the queue.

   * "shape" - total shape of the underlying numpy array
-  * "length" - length of the buffer.
+  * "length" - number of entried in the queue.
   * "data_shape" - size of the individual data point.
-  * "rear" - the index in the underlying numpy array pointing at the last empty slot in the queue.
+  * "rear" - the index in the underlying numpy array pointing at the next empty slot in the queue.
   * "global_rear" - the global index showing how many data points have been enqueued since the creation of the instance.

   .. code-block:: python